Tag Archive | healthy greens

 Earthworms also help themselves to this bounty.
 They consume soil and organic matter, excreting nutrient-rich castings and beneficial microbes.
 As they tunnel through the ground, they improve percolation.
 Air, water, and roots can more easily penetrate the soil.

-You’d think that adding all those oak leaves would acidify the soil, but once they begin to decompose, they’re slightly acidic or close to neutral.
-Cow manure helps nudge the pH a bit higher.
-Peat moss acidifies the soil, so I didn’t add any other than the small amount in the amendments.
+You’d think that adding all those oak leaves would acidify the soil, but once they begin to decompose, they’re only slightly acidic or close to neutral.
+Cow manure helps nudge the pH a tiny bit higher.
+Peat moss lowers the pH, acidifying the soil, so I didn’t add any other than the small amount in the amendments.

 harvested asparagus spears